redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## What is the relationship between RDO and Red Hat's commercial OpenStack product?

 RDO is a community-supported OpenStack distribution that tracks the latest version of OpenStack upstream, beginning with OpenStack Grizzly.
-Red Hat OpenStack is an enterprise-ready commercially-supported product from Red Hat.
-Initially, Red Hat OpenStack will be based on the Folsom release of OpenStack.
+Red Hat Enterprise Linux OpenStack Platform is an enterprise-ready commercially-supported product from Red Hat.

 <Category:Documentation>